midhunmkumar/Snake-Game/README.md

 # Snake-Game
-a simple snake gaming using turtle and random modules
+a simple snake gaming using 'turtle' and 'random' modules